pointandorclick/ags-map-editor/README.md

 ## Getting Started

 1. Launch the app and click **Open AGS Project...** (or select a recent project).
-2. Point it at a directory that contains a `Game.agf` file.
+2. Point it at a AGS game directory (it must contain a `Game.agf` file).
+3. Create your first map
-3. Start building your map by clicking the **+** buttons to add rooms to the grid.
+4. Start building your map by clicking the **+** buttons to add rooms to the grid.
+5. Drag image files onto the rectangles to assign backgrounds.
+6. Click on a room to add more details.

 ## Core Concepts